Samratrpal01/Jarvis/README.md

 ## Authors

-Mender was created by the Rahul and Ayush.
+Mender was created by the Rahul Pal and Ayush Singh.